PrateekRajput12/Elearning/Readme.md

 - create app from  google account and generated its password for sending email for otp
 - received otp on  my user account
 - fetched html for email format

+# 4 Verify User and complete register
+- we created verify controller and its route
+- in controller we are taking otp and activatioToken from req.body
+- then creating the user
+- All test dont till here
+- like sending otp --> verifying otp --> user registered successfully --> checked that user already exist
+- All working fine till here
+- it was such good process for generating otp and checking and creating user